Small Business Tax Preparation Costs 2026

 - C-Corp: $8,000-25,000/year

-Companies with simple situations may not need planning.
+Companies with simple situations may not need planning A fractional CFO can help you navigate debt financing in this area.
 Those with complex situations (business sale, significant asset purchases, multi-state, equity events) almost always benefit from planning.

 Year-Over-Year Price Increases